zepgram/module-multi-threading/README.md

 use a similar approach to process a search criteria or a collection.
 The process is divided into several pages, and for each page, a child process is created to run the callback function specified by the user on each item of that page.

+The `ParallelStoreProcessor` and `ParallelWebsiteProcessor` classes are designed to make it easier to process a list of stores or websites in parallel.
+To use either of these classes, you'll need to provide a callback function that will be called for each store or website in the list.
+The callback function should take one parameter, which will be a single store or website object.<br>
+Each store or website will be passed to the callback function in a separate process, allowing faster processing times.
+The number of children process cannot exceed the number of stores or websites: for example, if you have 10 stores, the maximum number of child processes that can be created in parallel is 10.

 #### Here is a breakdown of the parameters:
 - `$collection`/`$searchCriteria`/`$array`: The first parameter is the data source,